Is HappyMod Safe? 2026 VirusTotal Scans & Ban Risk Guide

 The secondary account strategy for Level 2 and Level 3 mods

-Users who choose to use modified builds in games with any server contact should use a dedicated secondary account with no linked payment method and no purchased content.
+Use a dedicated secondary account with zero linked payment methods and zero purchased content for any game that touches a server.
 A banned secondary account loses free progress only.

-A banned primary account loses all purchased items, currency, and ranked history none of which is recoverable regardless of ban appeal outcome.
-This strategy reduces the consequence of detection, not the probability.
+A banned primary account loses everything: purchased items, currency, ranked history — none of it recoverable regardless of what your ban appeal says.
+The secondary account strategy does not reduce the probability of detection.
+It eliminates the consequence.

 Is HappyMod legal to use?